WHAT TO DO IN BERN

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

-Find the most important travel information for Bern before we discuss the best things to do and see in Bern.
+Find the most important travel information for one day in Bern (or longer) before we discuss the best things to do in Bern.